The Difference between No Credit and Bad Credit

 Career Goals Influence

 Having no credit is better than having bad credit when it comes to influencing your career path.
 Prospective employers check credit scores.
-They are likely to accept a young prospective employee who has no credit than a person with bad credit.
+They are more likely to accept a young prospective employee who has no credit than a person with bad credit.

 Impact over Time